pgdr/talks/kraftig/talk.md

 > every module or class should have responsibility over a single part of the
 > functionality provided by the software, and that responsibility should be
 > entirely encapsulated by the class.

+-- Wikipedia

+## Coupling

+> A routine that takes one parameter is more loosely coupled to modules that
+> call it than a routine that takes six parameters.
+>
+> A class with four well-defined public methods is more loosely coupled to
+> modules that use it than a class that exposes 37 public methods.

+-- McConnell, Code complete, 2nd ed.